 For example, Section 128 of the POEO Act requires occupiers of non-residential premises to comply with any air emission standards prescribed by regulations.
 These standards are contained in Part 5 of the POEO (Clean Air) Regulation 2010.
-However, the EPA may attach limit conditions to a licence that are more stringent than the requirements of the Clean Air Regulation to account for site-specific features such as meteorology and background air quality, and to protect against adverse air quality impacts in the areas surrounding the premises.
+However, the EPA may attach limit conditions to a licence that are more stringent than the requirements of the Clean Air Regulation, to account for site-specific features such as meteorology and background air quality, and to protect against adverse air quality impacts in the areas surrounding the premises.

-Monitoring would generally be required by the EPA to understand and determine compliance with licence limits.
-The licence would also require licensees to report the results of monitoring in the annual return including any exceedances of licence limits.
+Level 2 and 3 licences will generally require monitoring to be done so that the EPA can determine compliance with licence limits.
+The licence will generally also require licensees to report the results of monitoring, including any exceedances of licence limits, in the annual return.

-For higher risk licences the EPA may attach additional conditions to supplement pollutant limits.
-In certain circumstances the EPA may attach pollution studies or pollution reduction programs or outcome based prescriptive operational conditions on a licence.
-These conditions may require high risk licensees to undertake activities designed to reduce the overall quantity of pollutants being discharged to the environment, to reduce the potential for discharges of pollutants, or to collect information that could be used in determining future licence requirements.
+For higher-risk licences the EPA may attach additional conditions to supplement pollutant limits.
+In certain circumstances the EPA may attach pollution studies or pollution reduction programs or outcome-based, prescriptive operational conditions on a licence.
+These conditions may require high-risk licensees to undertake activities designed to reduce the overall quantity of pollutants being discharged to the environment, to reduce the potential for discharges of pollutants, or to collect information that could be used in determining future licence requirements.

-There may be various premises specific reasons to incorporate additional conditions into a licence including:
+There may be various premises-specific reasons to incorporate additional conditions into a licence, including:

-- to address exceptional situations, such as premises discharging pollutants for which data are absent or limited, making development of water or air quality-based licence limits difficult - to incorporate preventive requirements, such as requirements to install process controls, containment structures, good housekeeping practices etc. - to address foreseeable changes to discharges, such as planned changes to process, products, or raw materials that could affect discharge characteristics. - to incorporate pollution reduction programs to provide the time necessary to comply with licence conditions. - to increase or decrease monitoring requirements, depending on monitoring results or changes in processes or products. - to impose requirements for special studies such as ambient stream surveys, bioaccumulation studies, sediment studies, pollutant reduction evaluations, or other such information-gathering studies.
+- to address exceptional situations, such as premises discharging pollutants for which data are absent or limited, where it is difficult to develop licence limits based on water or air quality - to incorporate preventive requirements, such as requirements to install process controls, containment structures, good housekeeping practices, and so on - to address foreseeable changes to discharges, such as planned changes to process, products, or raw materials that could affect discharge characteristics - to incorporate pollution reduction programs to provide the time necessary to comply with licence conditions - to increase or decrease monitoring requirements, depending on monitoring results or changes in processes or products - to impose requirements for special studies such as ambient stream surveys, bioaccumulation studies, sediment studies, pollutant-reduction evaluations, or other such information-gathering studies.

-It is important to note that the approach in this guideline is not binding, and does not fetter the discretion of the EPA in regards to exercising licensing functions under the POEO Act.
+The approach in this guideline is not binding, and does not fetter the discretion of the EPA in regards to exercising licensing functions under the POEO Act.
 The EPA may depart from the approach if required by the circumstances.
-The EPA will continue to take into account all matters in s 45 of the POEO Act, and will consider each licenced premises on a case-by-case basis.
+The EPA will continue to take into account all matters in section 45 of the POEO Act and will consider each licensed premises on a case-by-case basis.

-5.3 Summary of the EPA's approach
+5.3.
+Summary of the EPA's approach

-The EPA's suggested approach to regulating environmental risk levels is summarised in Table 1.
-This indicates where conditions, in addition to the standard operating, monitoring and reporting conditions, may be required.
+The EPA's suggested approach to regulating environmental risk levels is summarised in Table 2.
+This indicates where more conditions than the standard operating, monitoring and reporting conditions may be required.